rpgd60/tfcta/lab_09_modules/02_creating_modules/lab_09b_create/README.md

 - vpc
 - server instances

-The goal of this lab is to understand the relationships between the root module and the called modules
+The goal of the module labs is to understand the relationships between the root module and the called modules, as well as the structure of a deployment with modules
 - Where the modules are defined
     - What "input" parameters they expect
     - What "outputs" they produce